rhaleblian/pirix/README.md

     cd src/demo/atlantis
     make install

+The executable will in be that directory.
 Follow the same pattern for any of the other demos.
-The Toolchest (well, the thing that must serve for it) has menu items to launch them.
+The Toolchest (well, the thing that must serve for it) has menu items to launch them, provided you put the executable in your search path.

 ## Does this hackamadoodle only work on the Pi?